 13. Bottles: There are so many different kinds out there that it can be hard to choose which one you’d like to use.
 I recommend buying a couple of different ones and see which one you like best.
 You don’t want to buy them in bulk before the baby arrives and then end up hating them.

 Personally, I used the Playtex Drop-In Bottles because it meant less dishwashing for me.

-13. A good bottle drying rack.
-This one is great for drying all the parts, plus it doesn’t take up a lot of space on your counter.
+15. A good bottle drying rack.
+This drying rack is great for drying all the parts, plus it doesn’t take up a lot of space on your counter.
 Plus, it’s really cute!

 I recommend crossing everything off of your postpartum recovery checklist once you hit 36 weeks, in case you go into labor a little early.